-- Chapter 6, "Switch-Specific Configuration," on page 133, describes compatibility and configuration information specific to this T-Server, including how to set the DN properties and recommendations for the switch configuration. - Chapter 7, "Supported Functionality," on page 143, describes which features are supported by this T-Server including T-Library functionality, and error messages. - Chapter 8, "Common Configuration Options," on page 185, describes log configuration options common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 205, describes configuration options that are common to all T-Server types including options for multi-site configuration. - Chapter 10, "T-Server-Specific and DN Configuration Options," on page 231, describes configuration options specific to this T-Server including the link-related options-those which address the interface between T-Server and the switch.
+- Chapter 6, "Switch-Specific Configuration," on page 133, describes compatibility and configuration information specific to this T-Server, including instructions for setting the DN properties, and recommendations for configuring the switch. - Chapter 7, "Supported Functionality," on page 147, describes the features that are supported by this T-Server, including T-Library functionality and error messages. - Chapter 8, "Common Configuration Options," on page 167, describes log configuration options that are common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 187, describes configuration options that are common to all T-Server types, including options for multi-site configuration. - Chapter 10, "T-Server-Specific Configuration Options," on page 213, describes configuration options specific to this T-Server, including the link-related options-those that address the interface between T-Server and the switch.

-New in T-Server for Nortel Communication Server 1000 with SCCS/MLS
+New in T-Server for Rockwell Spectrum

-The following new features are available in the initial 8.0 release of T-Server for Nortel Communication Server 1000 with SCCS/MLS:
+The following new features are now available in the initial 8.0 release of T-Server for Rockwell Spectrum: